The ng-click directive in AngularJS

 This is how you may use the ng-click directive:

-There, the button is an element that can be replaced by any other HTML element like a link, span, paragraph, div etc. where you want to perform certain custom behavior as that element is clicked.
+There, the button is an element that can be replaced by any other HTML element like a link, span, paragraph, div, etc. where you want to perform certain custom behavior as that element is clicked.

 A demo of ng-click on button click event

 In this example, the ng-click directive is executed on the click event of the button.
-Every time you click the button, the number of times button is clicked is shown below:
+Every time you click the button, the number of times the button is clicked is shown below:

 The Code: